Andre-Pham/LimeApp/README.md

     * Scrubber to see and control the animation's progression
     * Playback speed control to change the animation playback speed
     * Buttons to reset the camera to the default front/back perspectives
-* Has settings to use left handed models, disable interpolation, and hide the display prompt
+* Has settings to use left handed models, disable smooth transitions, and hide the display prompt

 ## Demo